JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 when it comes to optimizing the non-atomic memory accesses, but it results in undefined semantics, essentially breaking any possible safety guarantees.
-We refer the curious reader to the papers [], [], and [], for the examples of how various safety guarantees can be broken, and what particular compiler optimizations may lead to these violations.
+Examples of how various safety guarantees can be broken due to a combination of data races and various aggressive compiler optimizations can be found in the papers [], [], and [].

 __Safe__ languages (for example, Java) cannot fall back to fully undefined semantics in the case of data races, because such a decision would ultimately break all